sage-code/maj/README.md

 **Maj do not**

-1. Maj is not an academic language;
 1. Maj is not a secret language;
+1. Maj is not for encryption;
 1. Maj is not a historic language;
-1. Maj is not a scripting language;
+1. Maj is not an academic language;
-1. Maj is not for writing books;
-1. Maj is not for encryption;

 **Punctuation:**